VPN Service BY VPN SURF VPN.SURF

 1. PPTP

 However, the PPTP protocol is not very powerful and only gets the job done.
 So, it was also very easy to hack, which causes security risks.
 Even though the low-encryption feature makes the PPTP protocol fast and effective, it compromises security.
-That’s why this protocol is not used much by the users, but you can only choose it to unblock geo-blocked content.
+That’s why users do not use this protocol much, but you can only choose it to unblock geo-blocked content.
 However, for other purposes, you should use a more updated VPN protocol.

 Pros